Valereon/blink/README.md

 # blink
-a cross langauge system for reproduciable dev enviroments
+a cross language system for reproducible dev environments